quic-mtuttle/aimet/Docs/userguide/quantization_workflow.rst

 .. image:: ../images/quant_use_case_1.PNG

-1. Post-training quantization
+2. Post-training quantization
 -----------------------------

-:term:`Post-training quantization` (PTQ) techniques make a model more quantization-friendly without requiring model retraining or fine-tuning.
+Post-training quantization (PTQ) techniques make a model more quantization-friendly without requiring model retraining or fine-tuning.
 PTQ is recommended as a go-to tool in a quantization workflow because:

 - PTQ does not require the training pipeline